boolean-uk/tdd-cohort-manager-challenge/domain.model.md

 - ✅ Throw errors if student or cohort not found

 A cohort should have a list of students.
 Each student should have a studentID, first name, last name, github username, email.

+## Extended

+- Search for student by student ID
+- Cohorts have fixed capacity at 24 students.
+Adding students is not possible beyond the 24 limit.
+- Cohorts can't have the same name, and can't exist without a name
+- The same student can't exist in multiple cohorts.
+- A student can't be removed from a cohort if it wasn't present in the first place.
+- Search for students by name (first and last) and return all matching results

+Your program should be composed of at least two classes

 | Objects    | Properties | Messages                                 | Scenario                                | Output                                           |
 | ---------- | ---------- | ---------------------------------------- | --------------------------------------- | ------------------------------------------------ |